 She then referred me to a urologist, and that is when all of the psychological pain started.
 It began with the finger in the rectum to test the size of the prostate gland itself.
 After issues with my insurance company, I had to change urologists and get the same test done again.
 Tell me about it!
 However, this wasn't the last time either.
 After a series of those tests from different doctors, as well as a biopsy, I was diagnosed with prostate cancer.
 The saddest day of my life!

 The first thought that came to my mind after the initial diagnosis was that I was going to die.
 I couldn't help but think about my children—and leaving them here alone.
 My wife said it was many days that I yelled at them for no reason.
 I quickly realized that I was taking my stress out on my family, and I did not want to continue to do that.

 Later, I discussed my options with my doctor.
 He automatically suggested that I have my prostate removed.
 "Hold up," I said, "wait a minute!
 Aren't there other options?"
 His response was that yes, we actually had three options: watch and wait, radiation seeds, or surgery.

 - Will not be able to have kids due to the removal of the prostate

 - Will no longer be able to ejaculate sperm

 - Unable to control urine flow

 Hearing about these three options was a straight-up nightmare for me.
 I decided to watch and wait.
-I am way to young and sexually active to go 6-18 months without sex.
-While watching and waiting, I changed my lifestyle by eating more vegetables, fruits, and exercising.
+I am way too young and sexually active to go 6-18 months without sex.
+While watching and waiting, I changed my lifestyle by eating more vegetables and fruits and exercising.
 I've heard stories that cancer can't survive in a highly alkaline body, so I decided to try that, as well.